"10 Mhz GPS Frequency Standard"

 Brooks Shera W5OJM SK1935 to 2013

-Brooks passed away at the age of 78 after a long illness.
-His excellent work on GPS controlled Frequency Standards has made this home made, highly accurate, lab quality, 10Mhz standard possible for the average ham.
+Brooks passed away at the age of 78 in 2013 after a long illness.
+His excellent work on GPS controlled Frequency Standards has made this home made, highly accurate, lab quality, 10Mhz Frequency Standard possible for the average ham.
 He is greatly missed.
 Jimmy W7CQ

 What follows are potential sources to contact and ordering information for the major components of my 10Mhz GPS Frequency Standard.
 Major Components Include: